 You can elect to use your own in-house e-mail contact form by specifying a URL for your e-mail integration.
 Or if you prefer, you can customize the default e-mail contact form.

-The default e-mail contact form only asks for a patron's name, e-mail address, and question.
-Asking a patron to provide the most minimum of information lowers potential contact barriers that would prevent patrons from following through.
+The default e-mail contact form only asks for a guest's name, e-mail address, and question.
+Asking a guest to provide the most minimum of information lowers potential contact barriers that would prevent guests from following through.
 Many times, this is enough information to get started.
 However sometimes it is useful to ask for additional information up front rather than rely on follow-ups.
 The e-mail contact form is flexible and you can include any additional HTML form fields you'd like.